 2. Tripod

 This may sound too technical, but you would want to pace your camera on a very small aperture to take a picture with the most field depth.
 Well, this also depends on the camera.
 But, when you go up to this level, the lens might become sensitive to movement.
 That is why it is essential to have a tripod to stabilize the camera movement.
 When a camera shoots with a slow shutter speed, you won’t handhold it and click a seamless picture.
 There will be blurry moments.
-So, get home a standard tripod that can offer rotation, height extension, clippings to customize the height, movement, and angle.
+So, get home a standard tripod that can offer rotation, height extension, and clippings to customize the height, movement, and angle.
 A tripod should not cost you more than $30.

 3. White background

 Products look best when shot in front of a white background.
 And, if that is the case with you, buy a white sweep from Amazon or any offline store located near you.
-And, if you’re skeptical with white sweeps, look for a paper sweep.
+And, if you’re sceptical about white sweeps, look for a paper sweep.
 Remember, white ones can get dirty.
 And, when you choose a paper one, consider clipping the dirty ones and rolling a new piece down.

 4. White bounce cards